pivotal-cf/bookbinder/README.md

 The bind command creates two output directories, one named `output/` and one named `final_app/`.
 These are placed in the current directory and are overwritten each time you run Bookbinder.

+**Note**: When Bookbinder binds DITA sections of your book, it only sends error messages to the screen.
+Use the `--verbose` option with `bind` to see the non-filter output.

 #### The `final_app` directory

 `final_app/` contains Bookbinder's ultimate output: a Rack web-app that can be pushed to Cloud Foundry or run locally.